 On July 29, 2005, on the 7-day Hawaiian cruise (itinerary July 23-30), the vessel experienced an engine issue that resulted in ~4 hours late arrival in call port Hilo and ~4 hours early leaving from call port Kauai.

-On January 14, 2004, the first ever incident on the NCL America ship was at the shipbuilding yard in Germany.
-Although there was a planned launch for April 2004, the delivery was cancelled and pushed back to 2005 after a heavy storm considerably damaged the vessel while docked at Lloyd Werft.
-The ship was even partially sank at its berth, with the 3 lower decks sinking under water.
+On January 14, 2004, the first-ever accident on the NCL America ship was at the shipbuilding yard in Germany.
+Although there was a planned launch for April 2004, the delivery was cancelled and pushed back to 2005 after a heavy storm considerably damaged the vessel being docked at Lloyd Werft.
+The vessel partially sunk at its berth, with the 3 lower decks sinking underwater.
 The whole engine area was also flooded.